Controversial Catalan Folau set to face Pride protests on first visit to England

 Catalans Dragons’ controversial signing Israel Folau can expect to face protests on his first visit to England.

-The 30-year-old dual-code international, who has not played since being sacked by Rugby Australia last May for making homophobic comments on social media, has joined the French Super League club with immediate effect.
+The 30-year-old dual-code international, who has not played since being sacked by Rugby Australia last May for making homophobic comments on social media, joined the French Super League club on Tuesday.

 The signing has caused a storm, with even Super League executive chairman Robert Elstone condemning the move, and Wigan responded by declaring their home game against the Catalans in March a ‘Pride Day’.